The Bankrate promise

 If you have bad credit, the last thing you want to do is take out a loan you can’t repay.
 This will only make your credit score worse.
 As you shop for loans, ensure you know the monthly payments and when they will be due.
 Use Bankrate’s personal loan calculator to estimate monthly payments and review your budget to make a repayment plan.

 If you will have trouble paying, consider other options for getting cash.
 You don’t want to take out a personal loan you can’t afford.

 While a bad credit score will not qualify you for the best rates and terms, don’t assume that only the worst rates and terms will be available.
 You may get a better deal at your bank or credit union.

-If you have a relationship with a community bank or credit union, it can be to your advantage.
+It can be advantageous if you have a relationship with a community bank or credit union.
 If the bank knows you and your spending habits, your low credit score can be mitigated by your history of paying on time and keeping a balance in your accounts.

-There are also reputable online lenders that offer loans to consumers with poor to average credit scores.
-Some of Bankrate’s recommended bad-credit personal loan lenders offer rates starting as low as 5.67 percent.
+Some reputable online lenders offer loans to consumers with poor to average credit scores.
+Some of Bankrate’s recommended bad-credit personal loan lenders offer rates starting as low as 7.99 percent.